Everyday life without reading is unthinkable

 2. Children are quickly inspired

 Go to the nearest library, a membership is often available for little money and you have a large selection of books.
-Take your child to the bookshop or library and let them choose their own books.
-Ask friends with children the same age as yours to lend their books.
+Take your child to the bookstore or library and let them choose their own books.
+Ask friends with children the same age as your children if they will lend their books.
 Borrowing books also teaches your child the importance of being careful with borrowed items and returning them at a fixed time.

 3. Reading aloud does not take much time